dhlee4/dhlee4.github.io/about.md

 - B.E.
 Yonsei University, Colleage of Engineering, Department of Computer Science

 ### Employment

 - Sept.
+2016 - Present : Teaching Assistant, Department of Computer Science, Machine Learning (CSE546)

+- June.
+2016 - Sept.
+2016 : Research Intern, Microsoft Research (Mentor: Eric Horvitz)

+> The work for predicting Intensive Care Unit(ICU) Mortality were continued.
+By using computational resrouces in Microsoft Research, we were able to develop an approach that could predict the ICU mortality which is concordant to medical consensus.

-2015 - Present : Predoctoral Research Assistant, Mooney Group<mooneygroup>, University of Washington
+- Sept.
+2015 - June.
+2016 : Predoctoral Research Assistant, Mooney Group<mooneygroup>, University of Washington

 > I mostly worked on building pipelines using Whole Exome Sequencing Data.
 We developed a pipeline that use both pathogenic variants with solid evidence and variants that are likely to be pathogenic based on predictions.